This mall manager accounting system is affordable and fair - guaranteed!

 Compare Antique Mall Software

-The first-year cost of most software is just a fraction of what software cost will add up to over time but that is not true of all programs.
+The first-year cost of most software is just a fraction of what software costs will add up to over time but that is not true of all programs.

 You might have been hoping that with all else there is to do, choosing a software program would take just a few minutes to uncover the best program at the best price, and now you're faced with at least 20 choices.

-Vendors escalate cost after year 1 by charging for:
+Vendors escalate costs after year 1 by charging for:

 Support